polyphene/lotus-eth-api-integration-tests/README.md

 By default, the test suite will run locally, expecting a local Lotus network and the Ethereum JSON RPC to be accessible on http://localhost:1234/rpc/v0 .

-A private key should be set in an `.env` file.
+A private key should be set in an `.env` file, and an actor should have been deployed at the related address.
+Sending some FIL there is enough.

 Once properly initialized, you may take full advantage of the power of hardhat with the few following commands.